10 Best Wedding Photographers in Kolkata

 Once all the wedding rituals are over, the bride bids a tearful goodbye to her family and leaves for her husband’s house.
 The groom carries the silver idol of Goddess Parvati which was worshipped during the Gurihar Puja.
 The Varaat refers to the procession that leads the bride to her husband’s home.

-This is the first ritual after the wedding which is conducted at the groom’s place.
+This is the first ritual after the Marathi Wedding which is conducted at the groom’s place.
 The groom’s mother embraces the couple and washes their feet with milk and water.
 She performs the traditional aarti and asks the bride to enter the house by knocking down a small pot or Kalash filled with rice and kept at the entrance.
 This is known as the grihapravesh ritual

 The reception party is organized by the groom’s family where the couple meets all the family members and friends.
 The bride wears the saree gifted to her by her in-laws while the groom wears the clothes gifted to her by the bride’s family.

 So here were all the rituals that make a Maharashtrian wedding a pretty and heart-warming affair.
-All the rituals prove to be a visual treat to whoever is watching them and great scope for some awesome photography.
+All the rituals prove to be a visual treat to whoever is watching them and great scope for some awesome Marathi wedding photography.